TheInfiniteKind/moneydance_open/README.md

 ## Suggestions for building

+* Your IDE, gradle, and compiler can operate on java 25.
-* Use java version 17 or newer.
-When using a newer JDK, ideally set the target language/release to 17.
+* Use java version 17 or newer (ideally 25).
+When using a newer JDK, ideally set the target language/release to 17 for maximum backwards compatibility.
 * kotlin has been enabled and you can build extensions using kotlin, java, or both.
 You should use the updated gradle (wrapper) build tools for this
-* kotlin plugin should ideally be 1.9 with the same for API and language (match to the versions being used by Moneydance)
+* kotlin plugin can be upto 2.3.21 (terminal version that supports 1.9), and 1.9 for API and language (match to the versions being used by Moneydance)
 * Add `extadmin.jar` and `moneydance-dev.jar` from the devkit to the lib folder
 * Some of the projects use the non-public api's.
 For those you need to copy the moneydance jar file to the lib directory
 * Create keys as explained in the developer kit documentation (set keypass= in properties, and execute genKeys task)